zcash/zips/zip-zcash-grants-fund.rst

 with {ZCG Administration}, such that substantial violation, not promptly remedied, will cause forfeiture of their grant funds and their return to {ZCG Administration}.

-{ZCG Adminisration} and FPF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Grants Fund slice, and
+{ZCG Administration} and FPF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Grants Fund slice, and